damartripamungkas/damartripamungkas/README.md

 ### Philosophy

-> "Automate the boring, scale the rest." - I build tools to solve real problems, from chatbots to decentralized apps, with a strong focus on type safety and clean architecture as Founder of Gramstax.
+> "Automate the boring, scale the rest." - I build tools to solve real problems, from chatbots to decentralized apps, with a strong focus on type safety and clean architecture.